-When?
-What?
-Done?
-1L LARAW class - Do your best and pay close attention! - Honors Moot Court all year seeks the best legal writers and oral advocates!
-January 1L Try out for Galloway!
-Watch for info in the late fall and early spring semesters.
-Grab a partner and write the brief.
-Teams who write the top 16 briefs are invited to oral arguments.
-1L After Apply to be on the Galloway Moot Court Board!
-You'll help other students Competing have a great experience, and you'll continue to develop your own skills in legal analysis, research, and writing; oral advocacy; networking; and leadership too!
-Spring 1L Attend Honors Moot Court Info Sessions and visit the HMC table during Academic Advising Week!
-April Honors Moot Court External Plan your courses - concurrent enrollment or 1L coursework in substantive topics is helpful for many competitions (e.g., international law, IP law, evidence, etc.) Summer or Advocacy class - Do your best and pay close attention! - Honors Moot Court Fall 2L seeks the best legal writers and oral advocates!
-Top Advocacy students may earn a place in Honors Moot Court Internal!
-Watch for notices of Honors Moot Court Internal application deadlines.
+Moot Court Internal application deadlines.
+In the coming academic year, Advocacy is offered in summer and fall only. ravocacy, regolation, or interviewing & counseling, or similar courses.
+In the coming academic year.
+Advocacy is offered in summer and fall only decide to postpone Advocacy until their 3L year should be aware that some, though not all, moot court competitions may use Advocacy grades to determine eligibility. • · Use this experience to network!
+You'll meet students, profs and practitioners in a setting that lets you demonstrate your skills and gives you time to add to your network.
+Apply to be on one of the Moot Court Boards!
+You'll help other students experience what you did and develop practical leadership skills too!
+You'll have an "honors" line item on your resume and a practical skills experience to talk about in interviews!
+Employers often seek those with moot While there is no requirement to take Advocacy in the 2L year, students who decide to postpone Advocacy until their 3L year should be aware that some, though not all, moot court competitions may use Advocacy grades to determine eligibility.
+Take Advocacy & other skills courses!
+Applications for some external competitions require you to have completed or be concurrently enrolled in Advocacy, Negotiation, or Interviewing & Counseling, or similar courses.
 In the coming academic year, Advocacy is offered in summer and fall only.
 While there is no requirement to take Advocacy in the 2L year, students who decide to postpone Advocacy until their 3L year should be aware that some, though not all, moot court competitions may use Advocacy grades to determine eligibility.
-Summer or Take Advocacy & other skills courses!
-Applications for some external Fall 2L competitions require you to have completed or be concurrently enrolled in Advocacy, Negotiation, or Interviewing & Counseling, or similar courses.
-In the coming academic year, Advocacy is offered in summer and fall only.
-While there is no requirement to take Advocacy in the 2L year, students who decide to postpone Advocacy until their 3L year should be aware that some, though not all, moot court competitions may use Advocacy grades to August to determine eligibility.
-Honors Moot Court External - Watch for notices of tryouts for external fall October competition teams!
-Plan your courses - concurrent enrollment or coursework 2L & 3L in substantive topics is helpful for many competitions (e.g., international law, 2L & 3L IP law, evidence, etc.) 2L or 3L Use this experience to network!
-You'll meet students, profs and practitioners While in a setting that lets you demonstrate your skills and gives you time to add to Competing your network.
-2L or 3L Apply to be on one of the Moot Court Boards!
-You'll help other students 1 After experience what you did and develop practical leadership skills too!
-Competing experience what you did and develop practical leadership skins too: Anytime you You'll have an "honors" line item on your resume and a practical skills + interview experience to talk about in interviews!
-Employers often seek those with moot ever after court experience! ever after court experience:
+Honors Moot Court External - Watch for notices of tryouts for external fall competition teams!
+Plan your courses - concurrent enrollment or coursework in substantive topics is helpful for many competitions (e.g., international law, IP law, evidence, etc.) Use this experience to network!
+You'll meet students, profs and practitioners in a setting that lets you demonstrate your skills and gives you time to add to your network.
+Apply to be on one of the Moot Court Boards!
+You'll help other students experience what you did and develop practical leadership skills too!